Beatport: 2016–present: SFX re-organization, LiveStyle

+In 2024 Beatport launched a global DJ competition with Miller called Miller Mix.

 Music catalog

 At launch, Beatport offered tracks from 79 electronic music labels to customers worldwide.
 Over the years, the company has grown and expanded its music catalog to include more artists and differentiations of the electronic genre such as house, techno, drum & bass, and dubstep.

 Sales of sample packs and remix stems, in the "Beatport Sounds" section, grew from an annual revenue of $600,000 in 2010 to $39.1 million in 2015.

-Digital rights management

-All tracks on Beatport are provided free of DRM.
-There are no restrictions on the number of devices to which a purchased song can be transferred nor the number of times any individual song can be burned to CD.
+Music on Beatport is distributed without digital rights management (DRM); songs are distributed in MP3 format, with the ability to upgrade purchases to lossless AIFF or WAV format for an additional fee.

+Beatport supports several DJ platforms, allowing DJs to mix with streaming music from its catalog.
+Supported software includes Serato, Rekordbox, Traktor, Djay, and VirtualDJ.
+Supported hardware includes the CDJ-3000, OPUS-QUAD, OMNIS-DUO, and XDJ-AZ from Pioneer DJ/AlphaTheta and devices running Engine DJ OS, including the Prime 4, SC5000, and SC5000M from Denon DJ.

+Beatport DJ is an online application allowing DJing with a DJ controller from a web browser.